The Warped Product of Hamiltonian Spaces: Introduction

-Let $(M,H)$ be the warped Hamilton space of Hamiltonian spaces $(M_1,H_1)$ and $(M_2,H_2)$.
+Let $(M,H)$ be the warped Hamiltonian space of Hamiltonian spaces $(M_1,H_1)$ and $(M_2,H_2)$.
 In section 2, the notion of warped product Hamiltonian spaces is presented and some natural geometrical properties of cotangent bundle for a warped manifold are given.
-In section 3, it is shown that $(M,H)$ is a Hamilton space and its canonical nonlinear connections are calculated as well.
-Moreover, sasakian lifted metric $G$ on $T^*M$ is introduced.
-In section 4, the Levi-Civita connection of Riemannian metric $G$ on $T^*M$ is calculated.
-Finally in section 5, we prove some theorems that they show close relation between geometry of warped product Hamilton manifolds and their base Hamiltonian spaces.
+In section 3, it is shown that $(M,H)$ is a Hamiltonian space and its canonical nonlinear connections are calculated as well.
+Moreover, Sasakian lifted metric $G$ on $T^*M$ is introduced.
+In section 4, the Levi-Civita connection of pseudo-Riemannian metric $G$ on $T^*M$ is calculated.
+Finally in section 5, we prove some theorems that they show close relation between the geometry of a warped product Hamiltonian manifolds and their base Hamiltonian spaces.